 Hello, faithful listeners!
 This episode is coming to you on the eve of my (Robert’s) very first short term mission trip, a week in Costa Rica spreading the good news of Jesus.
 While I am there, Mike and I hope you enjoy our discussion on Disney’s Frozen and ABC’s “Resurrection.”
 When I get back I’ll update this post with all of the links and cool stuff that came up during our talk.
-In the meantime, our next episode will be another double feature: Rapture-palooza and This is the End.
+In the meantime, our next episode will be another double feature: Rapture-palooza and This is the End, as well as “The Leftovers” in TV Corner.
 We will come back at you in July with our thoughts on last summer’s apocalyptic craziness. ¡Hasta luego!

 Greetings!
 SPOILER ALERT!
 If you have not seen the movie Noah starring Russel Crowe, be warned that this podcast contains many plot spoilers.
 But as the plot points in this movie were all by the book cliches, they will come as no surprise to you, even if you have not seen the film.
 In fact, don’t go to see this movie; it’s not very good.
 Just listen to Robert and Mike relate to you their experience of watching this movie, and count yourself lucky that you did not waste your money at the theater.
 If you think we are being to harsh, here are some other opinions: